Bourbon for breakfast?!

 - 1 teaspoon baking soda

-- Pour batter into a greased loaf pan and bake for 1 hour to 1 hour 10 minutes at 350 degrees until toothpick inserted in the center comes out clean.
+Pour batter into a greased loaf pan and bake for 1 hour - 1 hour, 10 minutes until toothpick inserted in the center comes out clean.